hrachovcovat/english/04_resume/index.md

 a self-publishing book for a student of Literary Arts at VŠKK

-this is my first book real project at all, so I
+- this is my first book real project at all, so I am firstly experiencing what it really is

 **Design of educational cards** / 2020

 for Czech SAR Team's Instagram posts

-i had to
+- i had to deal with a lot of text placed in a small place or just with a layout

 **Theatrical rehearsal performance photography** / 2018